 Website and identity for an architecture studio.
 Rethinking the classic grid-based website format, and how to hierarchically structure and reveal content.
 Introducing reverse keyword-filtering.

-Portfolio feed, featuring a yellow wipe transition between projects and a live search.
+Our third project ever.
+Portfolio feed, featuring a yellow wipe transition between projects, and a live search.

 Our first project ever.
 Showroom and archive website for a product designer and scenographer.
 Using navigational elements to create visual identity and page structure.
 Featuring a green scanner bar.